navigation bar

 River Access Points

-Patterson Avenue Bridge off Texas 16 just southwest of Medina at 0.0 miles; County road crossing off Texas 16 at 2.0 miles; Texas 16 crossing just below the FM 2828 intersection at 3.0 miles; Peaceful Valley Road bridge off FM 2828, just downriver from Winans Creek at 8.0 miles; Ranger Crossing (roadside park) off Texas 16, about 4 river miles below Peaceful Valley Road, at 12.0 miles; Roadside park at FM 470 at 12.5 miles; Hudspeth (City) Park in Bandera, between Silver Spur bridge and the dam, at 17.5 miles (Do NOT run the dam if bouys are stretched across the river due to a strong hydraulic current that has taken more than a few lives over the years); FM 689 crossing at 17.6 miles; English Crossing (FM 1077) crossing at 28.6 miles; Ruede's Camp on river left, just below Bandera Falls and English Crossing, at 29.6 miles.
+Third crossing on FM 2107 west of the Town of Medina at 0.0 miles; Second Crossing on FM 2107 at about 1.0 miles; First Crossing on FM 2107 at about 2.9 miles; Freeman Crossing on SH 16 at about 6.6 miles; Hickey Lane off SH 16 at about 7.9 miles; Benton Creek Crossing on SH 16 at about 10.6 miles; FM 337 Crossing at about 12.0 miles; Patterson Avenue Bridge off Texas 16 in the Town of Medina at 12.8 miles; County road crossing off Texas 16 at 14.8 miles; Texas 16 crossing just below the FM 2828 intersection on river right at 16.8 miles; Peaceful Valley Road bridge between SH 16 and FM 3240, just downriver from Winans Creek at 23.0 miles; Ranger Crossing (roadside park) off Texas 16 at 26.8 miles; Roadside park at FM 470 (Tarpley Road) off SH 16 at 27.3 miles; Hudspeth (City) Park in Bandera, between Silver Spur bridge and the dam, at 32.3 miles (Do NOT run the dam if bouys are stretched across the river due to a strong hydraulic current that has taken more than a few lives over the years); Pioneer River Resort (fee required) on river left at about 32.4 miles; English Crossing (FM 1077) crossing at 44.8 miles; Pop's Place on river left on a dirt raod off SH 1283, just below Bandera Falls and English Crossing, at 49.05 miles.
 Access is adequate at most crossings, but the availability of public parking is very limited.
 Please be considerate of others when accessing the river, and always park your vehicles where they do not block river access for others.
 Never park on private property without securing permission from landowners.

 Campgrounds and Accommodations